ArchipelagoMW/Archipelago/docs/world api.md

   randomizations can be done here.
 * `pre_fill`, `fill_hook` and `post_fill` are called to modify item placement
   before, during and after the regular fill process, before `generate_output`.
-  If items need to be placed during pre_fill and these items can be determined and created using `get_prefill_items`
+  If items need to be placed during pre_fill, these items can be determined and created using `get_prefill_items`
-* a `def generate_output(self, output_directory: str)` that creates the output files if there is output to be generated.
+* `def generate_output(self, output_directory: str)` that creates the output
+  files if there is output to be generated.
 When this is called, `self.multiworld.get_locations(self.player)` has all locations for the player, with attribute `item` pointing to the item.